 - 6 oz elbow pasta gluten free if necessary

 - In a large pot on the stove, heat olive oil.
 Sauté onions, garlic and carrots in olive oil over medium heat for about 5 minutes until translucent.

-- Add beans, tomato sauce, spices, stock and water to the pot, bring to a boil.
+- Add tomato sauce, spices, stock and water to the pot, bring to a boil.
 Reduce heat and simmer for 15 minutes.

 - After the soup has cooked, add raw pasta and beans.
 Bring to a boil.
 Cook uncovered until pasta is al dente, about 4-6 minutes (cook time will vary depending on the pasta shape you use)